Puppet Enterprise Quick Start Guide Series: 2015.2

 Follow these instructions to quickly install a Puppet agent.
 A computer running the Puppet agent is usually referred to as an “agent node”.
-The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them to the local system.
+The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them locally.

 3. Hello, World!

-The instructions in this guide lead you through the fundamentals of Puppet module writing.
+Follow these instructions to learn the fundamentals of writing a Puppet module.
 You’ll write a very simple module that contains classes to manage your motd (message of the day) and create a Hello, World! notification on the command line.

 4. Install a Module